Black Panther: Wakanda Forever: Cast

 The king of Talokan, an ancient civilization of blue-skinned, underwater-dwelling people, who refer to him as the feathered serpent god K'uk'ulkan.
 Mejía said Namor decides to get involved in the surface world after T'Challa publicly reveals the truth of Wakanda at the end of the first film, which consequently puts Talokan in "jeopardy", leading Namor and his people to "take action to protect themselves".
 Mejía also confirmed that the character is a mutant as in the comics.
-Coogler said Namor "[has] lived a really long time and knows no equal in terms of his capabilities", stating that the character could be as strong as both Thor and Hulk "if he's around enough water".
+Coogler said Namor "[has] lived a really long time and knows no equal in terms of his capabilities", stating that the character, if near enough water, is capable of being as strong as both Thor and Hulk.
 Mejía called Namor an anti-hero, explaining that it was important to both him and Coogler to humanize the character by making his motivations understandable despite him having an antagonistic role in the film.
-Coogler was enthused to include Namor's "really unique features" from the comics, including his ankle wings and pointy ears, as he wanted to emphasize those features to distinguish the film version of Namor from the DC Comics superhero Aquaman, to whom Namor is often compared.
+Coogler said that the DC Comics character Aquaman served as an "indirect guidance" for Namor's portrayal in Wakanda Forever, explaining that because both characters share several similar characteristics that lead to frequent comparisons, he decided not to focus on Namor's similarities to Aquaman, but rather to highlight Namor's "really unique features" from the comics that Coogler was enthused to include in the film, such as the ankle wings and pointy ears, as a way to dissociate Namor's image from that of Aquaman.
 Coogler also described the character as "kind of an asshole, kind of romantic, and just incredibly powerful".
 The film changes the meaning of Namor's name from "Avenging Son" in Atlantean, as in the comics, to "niño sin amor" (Spanish for "child without love"), the latter of which is intended to reflect Namor's hatred of the surface world.
+In the script for Wakanda Forever, Namor's birth name is stated to be Ch'ah Toh Almehen, although this name is not mentioned in the film.
 To prepare for the role, Mejía underwent a vigorous workout routine to get in shape, as he was concerned about how he would look while wearing Namor's outfit, which in the comics consists exclusively of green swim briefs that Mejía referred to as the "shame shorts".
 He also learned the Yucatec Maya language and how to swim.
 Manuel Chavez portrays a young Namor.